techwithbob/HackerKracker/docs/source/instruction.rst

    - Press ``start`` to initiate the game.
  3. **Game Play**
    - After pressing the ``start`` button, two different gameplay UI (User Interfaces) appear.
-    - The `GUI <https://hackerkracker.readthedocs.io/en/latest/concept.html#gui>`_ (Graphic User Interfaces) which is on the right handside of the screen.
+    - The :doc:`concept/gui` (Graphic User Interfaces) which is on the right handside of the screen.
-    - The ::doc:`cli` (Command Line Interfaces) which is on the left handside of the screen.
+    - The :doc:`concept/cli` (Command Line Interfaces) which is on the left handside of the screen.
 Registered Users
 -----------------
 For *registered users*, follow these steps: